datagrovecr/DGCR_Blog/blogPosts/october17th.md

 ### Project name: [Datagrove blog website](https://github.com/datagrovecr/datagrove_blog_website)
 A project with the objective of being a website to upload the blogpost of the developers of Datagrove

+[//]: <This phrasing is a bit odd in English.
+Maybe something like: #### Goal: An interactive website for sharing blog posts about Datagrove development projects>

 ### What is Vitepress?
 It is said that VitePress is VuePress (a combination of a minimalistic static site generator with a theming system and a default theme-optimized) little brother.

+[//]: <This doesn't tell us a lot about VitePress for someone who is new to coding and VitePress, they may not know what VuePress is, maybe add a description that is more straightforward for example define some of the tings like "static site generator" - what does it mean to be "static" what is the purpose of a "site generator">

 > #### What are the improvements that difference Vitepress from VuePress v1:
 > - Leverages Vue 3's improved template static analysis to stringify static content as much as possible.